jatinnxn/GenerativeAI/README.md

 ### Installing Dependencies
 1. Open your Replit project.
-2. Enter the following commands in the Replit shell to install the necessary dependencies:
+2. Enter the following commands in the Replit shell to install the necessary dependencies: pip install boltiotai
-•pip install boltiotai
 ## Usage
-1. Import the necessary libraries in your Python script: from boltiotai import openai import os import sys
+1. Import the necessary libraries in your Python script:
+ •from boltiotai import openai
+ •import os
+ •import sys
-2. Start coding your AI assistant using the GPT-3.5 Turbo model.
+3. Start coding your AI assistant using the GPT-3.5 Turbo model.
 ## Contributing
 Feel free to contribute to this project by providing feedback, suggestions, or submitting pull requests.
 ## Acknowledgements